concourse/concourse/release-notes/latest.md

 #### <sub><sup><a name="4494" href="#4494">:link:</a></sup></sub> feature

-* Optimize certain API requests to use single transaction of DB, instead of making DB connection for each sub-query. #4494
+* API endpoints have been changed to use a single transaction per request, so that they become "all or nothing" instead of holding data in memory while waiting for another connection from the pool.
+This could lead to snowballing and increased memory usage as requests from the web UI (polling every 5 seconds) piled up. #4494

 #### <sub><sup><a name="4448-4588" href="#4448-4588">:link:</a></sup></sub> feature